dnovichman/dnovichman.github.io/product.md

 title: Product
 permalink: /product/
 ---
 Images of one of the prototypes being trialled by Rokel Delivery Services flying under Vicon motion capture system are shown below.
+The aerial platforms are designed to meet the following specifications.

-* Maximum speed 12m/s or 36km/h
+* Maximum speed 12m/s or 43km/h
+* Maximum takeoff weight of 20kg
+* Endurance of 45mins and a range of 25km
+* Handle wind of up to 15knots
+* Sensor redundancy and robustness to sensor failures

 Videos on [youtube](https://www.youtube.com/user/dnovichman) coming soon.
 {: style="color:red; font-size: 200%; text-align: left;"}